HOW TO RECOGNIZE IF YOU ARE IN A

 Lately the International Churches of Christ probably have the greatest percentage of Church converts.
 Because their main goal is to go into the Christian Churches and remove people.

->

-> 1. Almost all cults deny the Apostles creed which consists of the virgin birth, deity of Christ, his resurrection, his atonement aon the cross nd 2nd coming.
+1. Almost all cults deny the Apostles Creed which consists of the virgin birth, deity of Christ, his resurrection, his atonement on the cross 2nd coming.
 They have tendency to pronounce other groups as apostate and they alone have the truth.

-> 3. They devalue or deny the deity of Christ.
+3. They devalue or deny the deity of Christ.

 4. They have Extra sources of biblical revelation they may use Gods word with something else to interpret it